pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 Today we are announcing a [beta preview][tca-obs-beta-discussion] for the biggest change we have made to the [Composable Architecture][tca-gh] in its history.
-We are integrating Swift's Observation framework into the libray, and we are doing so in a way that is 100% backwards compatible with the current version of the library, _and_ back deployed to previous versions of iOS, going all the way back to iOS 13.
+We are integrating Swift's Observation framework into the library, and we are doing so in a way that is 100% backwards compatible with the current version of the library, _and_ back deployed to previous versions of iOS, going all the way back to iOS 13.

 That's right.

 Even though `@Observable` is restricted to iOS 17+, we have been able to backport those tools specifically for the Composable Architecture.
 So no matter what version of iOS your app is currently targeting, you will be able to take advantage of observation and all of the new tools we have added to the library.